Laws of the Game (association football): IFAB created

-Minor variations between the rules used in England (the jurisdiction of the Football Association) and the other Home Nations of the United Kingdom – Scotland, Wales and Ireland – led to the creation of the International Football Association Board to oversee the rules for all the home nations.
+Minor variations between the rules used in England (the jurisdiction of the Football Association) and the rules used in Scotland, Wales and Ireland – led to the creation of the International Football Association Board to oversee the rules for all the home nations.
 Their first meeting was in 1886.
 Before this, teams from different countries had to agree to which country's rules were used before playing.

 FIFA adoption

 When the international football body on the continent FIFA was founded in Paris in 1904, it immediately declared that FIFA would adhere to the rules laid down by the IFAB.
 The growing popularity of the international game led to the admittance of FIFA representatives to the IFAB in 1913.
-Up until 1958, it was still possible for the British associations to vote together to impose changes against the wishes of FIFA.
+Up until 1958, it was still possible for the associations of England, Scotland, Wales and Northern Ireland to vote together to impose changes against the wishes of FIFA.
 This changed with the adoption of the current voting system whereby FIFA's support is necessary, but not sufficient, for any amendment to pass.